 It is not that hard to create a return policy.
 Similar to a shipping policy, a return policy outlines exactly how your company handles returns.
 It sets up an expectation for your consumers and your employees.
-When your employees understand the return policy, frontwards and backward, you will likely keep consumers and employees happy.
-Remember, consumers, return items when their expectations don't meet reality.
+When your employees understand the return policy, frontward and backward, you will likely keep consumers and employees happy.
+Remember, consumers will return items when their expectations don't meet reality.
 Keeping the shipping policy concise and easy to find is the best way to ensure happy customers.

 Customers obviously find returns an important part of the shipping and customer service process.
 It's important to make it easy for the consumers.
 Companies have started to include a shipping label within the box of the initial delivery.
 This is a super easy way for customers to make returns and reduces friction in the process.
 The problem with this method is that companies don't want to pay for the label unless the product needs to be returned.
 With DesktopShipper you can print return labels and add them into the box and not pay for the label until it's processed.
 This method makes it easier for everyone all around.

 Backward logistics are consuming and time-consuming but crucial.
 Having these policies in place is essential to ensuring company success.
 The best thing business owners can do is to make sure no one wants to return the product in the first place.
 Start with customer satisfaction and then build out your return policy from there.